wp-plugins/abusech-httpbl-check/readme.txt

 1. Upload `check_httpbl.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

-You can check whether the plugin works by using the following link: <a href="http://www.abuse.ch/httpbl/test.php" target="_blank" title"httpBL.abuse.ch configuration test">configuration test</a>.

-Normaly, the Plug-In creates a logfile called `httpbl.log` in your root directory.
-If you want to disable the logging option just edit the file `check_httpbl.php` and change the option `$logging` from `1` to `0`:

-- Logging enabled: `$logging = "1";`
-- Logging disabled: `$logging = "0";`
+3. Adjust the plugin settings if you want to

 == Frequently Asked Questions ==

 = Does this plugin protect my blog against comment Spam? =

-No, httpBL.abuse.ch protects you only from ips which are:
+No, httpBL.abuse.ch does not protect you from comment spam BUT it protects you from referer spammers.

-- Known source of Hacking activities / Script Kiddie
-- Hijacked webserver or Scanning drones
-- Source of referer Spam

 == Screenshots ==

+1. httpBL Option menu
-1. If the ip-address of one of your visitors is blacklisted on httpBL.abuse.ch, he will receive an error message.
+2. If the IP address of the visitor is listed on httpBL.abuse.ch, the plugin will deny access to your blog and will display a error message